Originally Published: May, 2012

-I went to school at a different time, the late 1950’s and 1960’s.
-It was a rural area, and most people had guns.
+I went to school at a different time, the late 1950s and 1960s.
+It was a rural area, and most people in the area had guns.

 I was also a nerd before there was such a thing as a nerd.

 I dreaded every school day morning like a death-row prisoner must look at their last day on Earth, except I knew I’d have to repeat it tomorrow.
 Like many other kids in my school, I had easy access to guns.

-If any kid ever had a motive, means and opportunity to blow away a teacher or classmate, I did.
+If any kid ever had the motive, means, and opportunity to blow away a teacher or classmate, I did.

 I eventually (10th.
 Grade) self-mediated the bullying situation by the forcible application of a large rock to the side of an aforementioned bully’s head.